 |Charge per Credit Hour|

 * Charged to all students regardless of the number of credit hours.

 - The Alumni fee supports the College Alumni Association.
 Alumni services include; scholarships, gatherings, alumni weekend, and the alumni newsletter.
-You may request a waiver of this fee by submitting a written request to the SUNY Canton Alumni Association, FH 100, before the end of the 4th week of classes.
+You may request a waiver of this fee by submitting a written request to the SUNY Canton Alumni Association, FH 200, before the end of the 4th week of classes.
+If you are a scholarship recipient, you may not waive the Alumni fee.
+If you have not been awarded a scholarship and choose to waive the Alumni fee, you will not be eligible for future scholarship assistance.
 The Alumni Office thanks you for your support.

 - The Recreational Facilities fee provides membership for the utilization and staffing of the SUNY Canton Fitness Center and Campus Center Gymnasium.
-You may submit a written request for a waiver to the VP for Administrative Services, FOB 614, no later than the end of the 4th week of classes.
+You may submit a written request for a waiver to the VP for Administrative Services, FH 200, no later than the end of the 4th week of classes.

 - The Activity Fee is a mandatory fee imposed by the students for the students.
 This fee was passed with an 87% approval of the students.
 It is used to support student government activities.
 All student clubs, organizations, newspaper, radio station, intramural activities and campus events ar funded from this fee.
 Payment of the fee enables an individual to join any of the organizations or attend any of the events sponsored by the student government.

 - The Athletic Fee is a mandatory fee that supports a comprehensive intercollegiate athletic program.

 - The College Fee is a mandatory fee imposed by the State University of New York.

 - The Educational Technology Fee is used to support student access to computer networks, library information systems, multimedia classrooms, engineering, health and business technologies as well as future infrastructural modifications and other instructional technologies.